qaware/qaware-blog-source/content/posts/cloud-migration-approaches.md

 So why not take the chance to refactor the applications now, and on the way also make them cloud friendly?

 **Safe harbor statement:**
-We are strong believers in the **cloud-friendly** (or **Lift and extend**) cloud migration strategy, where an existing application can be economically adapted to run on a cloud platform.
-However, it is not a one-size-fits-all solution, and there are [other migration strategies](https://blog.qaware.de/posts/cloud-migration-this-is-the-way/) that may be better suited for your specific application.
+We are strong believers in the **cloud-friendly** (or **Lift and extend**) cloud migration strategy, where existing  applications can be economically adapted to run on a cloud platform and the focus is on the outcome: Secure applications that can be maintained and operated easily.

+However, cloud-friendly is not a one-size-fits-all solution, and there are [other migration strategies](https://blog.qaware.de/posts/cloud-migration-this-is-the-way/) that may be better suited for your specific application.

 You may ask: _But my companies cloud platform is not available yet or still in flux.
 Cant I just wait?_

 You could, but you probably already know your companies cloud platform is very likely to be at least some kind of "container runtime" or better "some sort of kubernetes" being it on-prem, public cloud, or managed or in-house.

 **Targeting Kubernetes is a sane choice!**
-but leveraging cloud design principles are beneficial for any runtime!
+And leveraging cloud design principles are beneficial for any runtime!
 So it makes sense to implement them as early as possible and is usually faster than expected.

 The cloud design (and migration) principles are:
 * Implementing the infamous  [12 factor](https://12factor.net/) principles
-* Security
 * Elimination of toxic dependencies
 * Proper isolation of state
 * Observability and diagnosability
 * Resilience
+* Shifting Security to the platform where possible

-Migration teams are encouraged to exceed this baseline if possible within the frame of the migration.
-New applications are build cloud-natively.
+* Teams migrating their applications, are encouraged to exceed this baseline if possible.
-With *cloud-friendly*, the focus is on the outcome: Secure applications that can be maintained and operated easily.

-By following them early you can avoid doing work twice/wrong!
+By implementing the cloud design principles early, you can avoid doing work twice or worse, doing it wrong when migrating to the cloud!

 But that's not all:
 - containerizing your application is beneficial on its own, as it allows for easier deployment, portability, and scalability even on legacy systems.
-- having a gentle start into the cloud world instead of being forced into it makes it more joyful (e.g. because your current servers/platform or even the whole data center are being forcefully discontinued by management)
+- having a gentle start into the cloud world, instead of being forced into it by management, makes it more joyful
-- By being familiar with cloud technology early on, you can ask "the right questions" and you can maybe even influence and participate in shaping your future cloud platform.
+- by being familiar with cloud technology early on, you can ask "the right questions" and maybe you can influence and participate in shaping your future cloud platform.
   (This one is pretty huge!)
-- As early adopters you are the cloud experts in your company, which is good for you and your teams standing
+- as early adopters you are the cloud experts in your company, which is good for you and your teams standing
-- And of course production stability and maintainability of your application will rise, as cloud design principles and operation patterns have proven them self over and over to increase these.
+- and of course production stability and maintainability of your application will rise, as cloud design principles and operation patterns have proven them self over and over to increase these.

+New applications should be build cloud-natively, fully leveraging the Cloud-Platform features.

 Sounds nice but...
 - _"where do i host my containers if the company platform is not ready?"_

-   Maybe you can  use a public cloud managed kubernetes.
+   Maybe you can use a managed kubernetes from a public cloud provider.
 And dont be afraid to host your own kubernetes.
 There are awesome distributions for each usecase. e.g. coming from a single host world, or maybe some small shop floor on-prem system?
 Why not microk8s?
-To list them all and their usecases would go far beyond the scope of this article.
+Unfortunately listing them all and their use cases would go far beyond the scope of this article.

 - _"i don't need Kubernetes"_.

-   Plain Docker is dying, swarm is dead.
-We had to go against the flow at some point and its painful, as you are forced to solve many issues where K8s and its ecosystem already have ready to use solutions.
+   Containerizing is almost a must, as it allows a better Plain Docker is dying, swarm is dead.
+At some point, we had to go against the flow and its painful, as you are forced to solve many issues where K8s and its ecosystem already have ready to use solutions.
 Kubernetes is todos standard for running containerized applications.